AairTheGreat/StardewValleyMods/Better Panning/Better Panning/config_readme.txt

 the spot.
 Set to true if you want panning spots to potentially move on your friends!
 - Default Value: false

+#### chanceOfCreatingPanningSpot
+This is the percent chance to have a panning spot be created when changing locations and the mod determines it needs to create a panning spot.
+The range is between 0.0 and 1.0.
+For example, a 0.50 would be a 50% chance.
+- Default Value: 1.0

 #### maxNumberOfOrePointsGathered
 Maximum times per day a player can pan spots before the mod stops creating them.
 The game can/will create more spots but not the mod.
 - Default Value: 50